blake-regalia/graphy.js/README.md

 ### entity.$is()
 Calling this function returns the reference type of this entity as a string.
 You can also use a shorthand check by testing if `.$is[ref_type]` is defined as `true`. eg: `if(entity.$is.iri === true) ...`.
 Possible values for type are:
  - *node* - this entity exists as the subject of some triple(s).
 This entity contains predicates that point to objects
  - *iri* - this is a mere symbollic reference to an IRI, which exists as the object of some triple.
 If you encounter this type, it means that you reached a named thing (ie: not a blanknode).
-Use [`.$node()`](#e.node) to obtain the node of this IRI if it exists in the current graph
+Use [`entity.$node()`](#e.node) to obtain the node of this IRI if it exists in the current graph
  - *literal* - an RDF literal
  - *collection* - an RDF collection